1920 United States Senate election in Arizona

-The 1920 United States Senate elections in Arizona took place on November 2, 1920.
+The 1920 United States Senate election in Arizona took place on November 2, 1920.
 Incumbent Democratic U.S. Senator Marcus A. Smith ran for reelection to a third term, but was defeated by former Delegate to the U.S. House of Representatives from the Arizona Territory Ralph H. Cameron in the general election.
 Cameron would become the first Republican elected to the office of U.S. Senator from Arizona since the state joined the union in 1912.
 The same year, Republican Governor Thomas Edward Campbell was reelected to a second term.
+This was the last time until 1968 that a Republican would be elected to the Class 3 Senate seat in Arizona.

 Democratic primary

 The Democratic primary took place on September 8, 1920.
 Incumbent U.S. Senator Marcus A. Smith was the recipient of a significant challenge in the Democratic primary, notably by Maricopa County Superior Court judge Rawghlie Clement Stanford, who would go on to become Arizona's fifth Governor in 1937.
 Fellow lawyer Albinus A. Worsley, as well as John W. Norton also ran in the primary.
 Smith narrowly staved off his primary challengers and went on to compete in the general election in November.